natcap/invest.users-guide/source/croppollination.rst

 Greenleaf, SS, and C. Kremen.
 2006.
 Wild bee species increase tomato production and respond differently to surrounding land use in Northern California.
 Biological Conservation 133:81-87.

 Klein, AM, BE Vaissiere, JH Cane, I. Steffan-Dewenter, SA Cunningham, C. Kremen, and T. Tscharntke.
 2007.
 Importance of pollinators in changing landscapes for world crops.
 Proceedings of the Royal Society B-Biological Sciences 274: 303-313.

+Koh, I., E. Lonsdorf, N. Williams, C. Brittain, R. Isaacs, J. Gibbs, and T. Ricketts.
+2016.
+Modeling the status, trends, and impacts of wild bee abundance in the United States.
+Proceedings of the National Academy of Sciences 113 (1) 140-145; DOI: 10.1073/pnas.1517685113

 Kremen, C., NM Williams, RL Bugg, JP Fay, and RW Thorp.
 2004.
 The area requirements of an ecosystem service: crop pollination by native bee communities in California.
 Ecology Letters 7: 1109-1119.